 The homepage is the main page or the start page of a website, whether it’s for a blog, eCommerce site or a corporate website.
-Homepage typically ranks for your brand terms or brand misspellings.
+The homepage typically ranks for your brand terms or brand misspellings.
 It’s not the page you want to target for generic terms as that’s the job of the other deeper pages on your site.

 If you notice the homepage cannibalising rankings for your target high volume generics, you need to review your site architecture and taxonomy and fix your keyword targeting immediately.